List of English women's football transfers winter 2025–26

 The 2025–26 English women's football winter transfer window runs from 2 January 2026 to 3 February 2026.
 Players without a club may be signed at any time, clubs may sign players on loan dependent on their league's regulations, and clubs may sign a goalkeeper on an emergency loan if they have no registered senior goalkeeper available.
-This list includes transfers featuring at least one club from either the Women's Super League or the Women's Championship that were completed after the end of the summer 2025 transfer window on 4 September and before the end of the 2025—26 winter window.
+This list includes transfers featuring at least one club from either the Women's Super League or the Women's Super League 2 that were completed after the end of the summer 2025 transfer window on 4 September and before the end of the 2025—26 winter window.

 Transfers

 All players and clubs without a flag are English.